Optiroc/libSFX/README.md

 ##building
 First you need to build ca65, which is included as a git submodule.
 Run `git submodule init` and `git submodule update` to fetch the submodules, then run `make` to build.

-Now that the toolchain is in place you can run `make` in any of the example directories to assemble the source files into a Super Nintendo ROM image (*.sfc).
+Now that the toolchain is in place you can run `make` in any of the example directories to assemble the source files and link a Super Nintendo ROM image (*.sfc).

 ##setting up a project